 So, you’ve been bitten by the motorcycle bug and want to learn more about them, maybe you’re thinking about getting your first bike.
-But you just don’t know what to get, well we’re going to tell you all about the different motorcycle types and what you need to know about them.
+But you just don’t know what to get, well we’re going to tell you all about the different Motorcycle Types for Beginners and what you need to know about them.

 Let’s get started.